wmerfalen/tdm/src/doc/builder-features.md

 				- [ ] Turns aggressive if witnesses injustice
 			- [ ] `MOB_HELPER`
 				- [ ] Helps out the innocent

+		- [ ] Area idea 2: Mob levels 15-20
+			- [ ] Downtown Northern Talon
+			 - Area is a DMZ where lawlessness has taken hold of the city.
+			 A militia group now controls this area with scattered levels of resistance fighters.
+Almost all innocent citizens have fled.
+			 The remaining non-hostile citizens still in this DMZ are slaves or people who have been repurposed to serve some sort of agenda or job as subserviants to the militia group.
+			 - The majority of the hostile members you will meet outside of the nexus are lower level grunts.
+They are all armed
+			 - The central point of failure is the stadium which has been controlled by the militia.
+Underground tunnels to and from the stadium have been dug and are actively guarded.
+These tunnels serve many purposes, but are mainly used to transfer goods and arms without being seen by drones/satelites.

+		- [ ] Area idea 3: Operations
+				- [ ] Composed of three major military buildings
+					- [ ] Operations Security (OPSEC) Building [ INTEL ]
+						- [ ] Vertical takeoff planes and helicopters
+					- [ ] Ballistics [ WEAPONS ]
+					- [ ] Advanced Tech [ RESEARCH ]
+				- The three military buildings are safe zones and not controlled by hostile NPCs.
+				- Each building has a perimeter that hostile forces cannot overcome.
+				Though, as soon as you leave the perimeter, you have a high chance of coming into contact with hostile NPCs from the surrounding areas.
+				- Areas outside the buildings begin to get hostile the further away you venture.
+				- A major point of contention are the underground railway systems as guerilla operations are being conducted to hijack the cars that run on these tracks.
+				- There are pockets of heavy resistance throughout the city that have a sudden influx of militia members.
+Their goals are to gain control of buildings that serve as a hub for the non hostile NPCs that live near the area.
+Common targets are banks, mom+pop shops, gun stores, and liquor stores
+				-
 		- [ ] Area idea 1:
 			- Sweetwater Springs Blvd
 				- [ ] La Posta Restaurant (Main Floor)